Samhain: Mumming and guising

-In some areas, mumming and guising was a part of Samhain.
-It was first recorded in 16th century Scotland and later in parts of Ireland, Mann and Wales.
-It involved people going from house to house in costume (or in disguise), usually reciting songs or verses in exchange for food.
+In some areas, mumming and guising were part of Samhain.
+It was first recorded in 16th century Scotland and later in parts of Ireland, Mann, and Wales.
+People went from house to house in costume or disguise, usually reciting songs or verses in exchange for food.
 It may have evolved from a tradition whereby people impersonated the aos sí, or the souls of the dead, and received offerings on their behalf.
 Impersonating these spirits or souls was also believed to protect oneself from them.
 S. V. Peddle suggests the guisers "personify the old spirits of the winter, who demanded reward in exchange for good fortune".
 McNeill suggests that the ancient festival included people in masks or costumes representing these spirits and that the modern custom came from this.
 In Ireland, costumes were sometimes worn by those who went about before nightfall collecting for a Samhain feast.

-In Scotland, young men went house-to-house with masked, veiled, painted or blackened faces, often threatening to do mischief if they were not welcomed.
+In Scotland, young men went house-to-house with masked, veiled, painted, or blackened faces, often threatening to do mischief if they were not welcomed.
 This was common in the 16th century in the Scottish countryside and persisted into the 20th.
-It is suggested that the blackened faces comes from using the bonfire's ashes for protection.
+It is suggested that the blackened faces come from using the bonfire's ashes for protection.
 In Ireland in the late 18th century, peasants carrying sticks went house-to-house on Samhain collecting food for the feast.
 Charles Vallancey wrote that they demanded this in the name of St Colm Cille, asking people to "lay aside the fatted calf, and to bring forth the black sheep".
 In parts of southern Ireland during the 19th century, the guisers included a hobby horse known as the Láir Bhán (white mare).
 A man covered in a white sheet and carrying a decorated horse skull would lead a group of youths, blowing on cow horns, from farm to farm.
-At each they recited verses, some of which "savoured strongly of paganism", and the farmer was expected to donate food.
-If the farmer donated food he could expect good fortune from the 'Muck Olla'; not doing so would bring misfortune.
+At each, they recited verses, some of which "savoured strongly of paganism", and the farmer was expected to donate food.
+By doing so, he could expect good fortune from the 'Muck Olla'; not doing so would bring misfortune.
 This is akin to the Mari Lwyd (grey mare) procession in Wales, which takes place at Midwinter.
-In Wales the white horse is often seen as an omen of death.
-Elsewhere in Europe, costumes, mumming and hobby horses were part of other yearly festivals.
-However, in the Celtic-speaking regions they were "particularly appropriate to a night upon which supernatural beings were said to be abroad and could be imitated or warded off by human wanderers".
+In Wales, the white horse is often seen as an omen of death.
+Elsewhere in Europe, costumes, mumming, and hobby horses were part of other yearly festivals.
+However, in the Celtic-speaking regions, they were "particularly appropriate to a night upon which supernatural beings were said to be abroad and could be imitated or warded off by human wanderers".